 The following chart has been included to describe how your cover for healthcare services works under the policy in an easy-to-understand format.
-Please note that in situations where you could claim all or part of the cost of your healthcare service from another insurer or other person (including ACC) you will need to refer to pages 10 to 12 to fully understand how your cover works.
+Please note that in situations where you could claim all or part of the cost of your healthcare service from another insurer or other person (including ACC) you will need to refer to "The claiming process" in this section to fully understand how your cover works.